MidnightDreamerX17/skill20/Traits.md

 **Opposed Magic Domain (Specific)** - Spells from this domain are considered to be of a higher spell circle.
 For example, being opposed to the Healing domain will result in *Cure Light Wounds* being a spell of the 2nd circle.
 A character must start with the ability to memorize and cast 1st-circle spells in order to have an Opposed Magic Domain.

 **Opposed Magic School (Specific)** - Spells from this school are considered to be of a higher spell circle.
 For example, being opposed to the Evocation school will result in *Magic Missile* being a spell of the 2nd circle.
 A character must start with the ability to memorize and cast 1st-circle spells in order to have an Opposed Magic School.
+The "Universal" school cannot be opposed.

 **Opposed Psionic Category (Specific)** - Powers from this category are considered to be of a higher power circle.
 For example, being opposed to the Warrior category will cause *Body Adjustment* to become a 5th-circle power.
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Category.
 The "Power" category cannot be opposed.

 **Opposed Psionic Discipline (Specific)** - Powers from this discipline are considered to be of a higher power circle.
 For example, being opposed to the Clairsentience discipline will cause *Aura Sight* to become a 5th-circle power.
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Discipline.

 **Racist (Specific)** - The character has a penalty of -10 to all interactions with the specified race.
 It must be a civilized and common race.
-The character's Intelligence and Wisdom must be 9 or lower.
+The character's Intelligence or Wisdom must be 9 or lower.

 **Sexist (Specific)** - The character has a penalty of -10 to all interactions with the specified sex.
 If the sex is "neutral", "plural", or "other" then the character must be of a race for which this is common, e.g. a Law-Mech being sexist against neuters.
-The character's Intelligence and Wisdom must be 9 or lower.
+The character's Intelligence or Wisdom must be 9 or lower.

 **Slow Starter** - The character only rolls 1d10 for initiative, rather than 1d100 + Dexterity score.